Andrevfcb/React_Snake/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can visit this game on the link https://andrevfcb.github.io/React_Snake/
+You can visit this game at the link https://andrevfcb.github.io/React_Snake/

 ## Available Scripts